-If the history/theory prerequisite course is taken at another college or university, after admission to the M.Arch.
+If the history/theory or structure/technology prerequisite course is taken at another college or university, after admission to the M.Arch.
 Program, prior approval must be obtained by sending, during the summer, course titles and descriptions to the dean of admissions.
 The credit for these courses must be recorded by transcript at the above office as soon as possible, but before September 1.
 The points for these courses are not applicable to the M.Arch. degree.

-Applicants are strongly advised but not required to complete the following non-mandatory course work: one term of general physics (with laboratory) and one term of studio in the visual arts (drawing, painting, or sculpture).
+Applicants are strongly advised but not required to complete the following non-mandatory course work: one term of studio in the visual arts (drawing, painting, or sculpture).
 In addition, a reading knowledge of a modern foreign language, a course in environmental studies, and additional courses in architectural history are recommended.

-Additional information regarding courses offered in the Columbia University Summer Session may be obtained by writing to Office of the Summer Session, 303 Lewisohn, Columbia University, New York, N.Y.
-10027.
+Additional information regarding courses offered in the Columbia University Summer Session may be obtained by writing to Office of the Summer Session, 303 Lewisohn, Columbia University, New York, NY 10027.